6 Reasons Nobody Is Downloading Your Gated Content

 You have produced an excellent ebook, a checklist, and a how-to PDF.
 You’ve gated the content behind various calls to action, including on a resources section of your website.

-All a website visitor has to do is click a call-to-action banner and then enter some basic information into a form to gain access to your gated content.
+To gain access to your gated content, a website visitor simply has to click a call-to-action banner and enter some basic information into a form.

 Now, you can sit back and wait for the new leads to flow in.
 The sales team is counting on it to bring in new business.